 Individuals who are profoundly deaf may benefit from visual and tactile feedback to normalize hypernasal speech (L. H. P. Nguyen et al., 2008).

 These feedback techniques may include

-Community-based SLPs—including private practitioners and school SLPs—who are involved in the treatment of individuals with resonance disorders are encouraged to collaborate with cleft palate/craniofacial teams and other appropriate professionals, including otolaryngologists and plastic/craniofacial surgeons, to maximize speech outcomes.
-School and private practice/clinic-based SLPs are encouraged to refer to these teams as needed to ensure quality of care.
+Community-based SLPs—including private practitioners and school-based SLPs—who are involved in the treatment of individuals with resonance disorders are encouraged to collaborate with cleft palate/craniofacial teams and other appropriate professionals, including otolaryngologists and plastic/craniofacial surgeons, to maximize speech outcomes.
+School-based and private practice/clinic-based SLPs are encouraged to refer to these teams as needed to ensure quality of care.
 See also ASHA’s resources on collaboration and teaming and interprofessional education/interprofessional practice (IPE/IPP).

 In addition to determining the type of speech and language treatment that is optimal for individuals with resonance disorders, SLPs consider other service delivery variables—including format, provider, dosage, timing, and setting—that may affect treatment outcomes.

 For further information, please see the Service Delivery section in ASHA’s Velopharyngeal Dysfunction Evidence Map.